AleMorales9011/ForgeWare/src/06-TECHNIQUES-TYPES-AND-LEVELS.md

 | Mutation Testing | Introduces deliberate errors (mutations) in the code and checks if tests detect them. |
 | Capture-Replay Testing | Records user interactions and replays them for regression testing. |

+# Black-box
+Also known as `specification-based` techniques.
+They are based on an analysis of the specified behavior of the test object without reference to its internal structure.
+Therefore, the test cases are independent of how the software is implemented.
+Consequently, if the implementation changes, but the required behavior stays the same, the test cases are still useful.

+# White-box
+Also known as `structure-based` techniques.
+They are based on analyzing the test object’s internal structure and processing.
+As the test cases are dependent on how the software is designed, they can only be created after the design or implementation of the test object.

+# Experience-based
+They use testers' knowledge and experience to design and implement test cases.
+The effectiveness of these techniques depends heavily on the tester’s skills.
+Experience-based test techniques can detect defects that may be missed using the black-box and white-box test techniques.
+Hence, experience-based test techniques are complementary to the black-box and white-box test techniques.